 If you have diverticulitis, you know how painful flare-ups can be.
 However, your nutrition choices can help you tame these unpleasant attacks, and keep them from ever coming back.
-Here’s how.
+Here’s how to effectively implement the diverticulitis diet for fewer flare-ups.

 Diverticulitis is an inflammatory condition of the digestive tract.
 It starts when small, bulging pouches or sacs (diverticula) develop in the lining of the lower part of your colon.
 Though the underlying causes of diverticulitis are unclear, the pouches form when weak spots of the digestive lining protrude outward.
 This doesn’t always cause symptoms, but diverticulitis occurs when particles of stool or undigested food get stuck in diverticulum.
 Bacteria then starts to build, which leads to inflammation and infection.
 In some cases, diverticulum can even rupture.